 Why vegan at all?

 After following a vegan diet for a while, I started to bring it to perfection for myself.
-My body is very sensitive to simple carbohydrates appearing as polished rice, noodles, white bread, etc. and stores it purposefully on the hips and thighs.
+My body is very sensitive to simple carbohydrates appearing as polished rice, noodles, white bread, etc., and stores it purposefully on the hips and thighs.
 Luckily, I have never been a fan of pasta and sushi.
 So it’s not that hard to stop eating or reducing it.
 Above all, the fact that I’m not feeling well consuming these foods makes it easier to decide not to eat them at all.
+That’s why I offer you my recipes for free.

 Anyone who claims to be an animal friend, confining his testimony to dogs or cats, has not questioned his own testimony as much as someone who claims to be a philanthropist but is a racist at the same time.
 Personally, I could never look an animal in the eye and put my own appetite higher than the life of that animal.
 I could not kill an animal because of my appetite.
 Nor we have to kill them to still our hunger.

-If I cannot do it, I do not want anyone else to do “the dirty work” for me and I just buy the fillet in the supermarket.
-I do not want to support an industry that beats its profits from factory farming.
-Also, I always have to smile when someone says he loves animals while including only his own dog but eats chickens, wears the skin of cattle and the fur of rabbits or foxes.
+Since, if I cannot do it, I do not want anyone else to do “the dirty work” for me.
+And I just buy the fillet in the supermarket.
+Plus, I do not want to support an industry that beats its profits from factory farming.
+I always have to smile when someone says he loves animals while including only his own dog but eats chickens, wears the skin of cattle, and the fur of rabbits or foxes.
+That’s what I call “the double standards of animal-lovers”.
 I love animals.
-And for me it’s the only consistent way when it applies to all animals, whether we think they are cute or not.
+And for me, it’s the only consistent way when it applies to all animals, whether we think they are cute or not.

 So, enough of me!
 Do you have some fun facts that you always wanted to get rid of?
 Or is there something else you really want to know about me?
 Then, speak it up!
 Get rid of it in the comments and stay tuned on my Facebook fan page!
 Sharing is caring! 😉